prometheus-operator/prometheus-operator/TESTING.md

 for n in "prometheus-operator" "prometheus-config-reloader" "admission-webhook"; do kind load docker-image "quay.io/prometheus-operator/$n:$(git rev-parse --short HEAD)"; done;
 ```

-Then to run the automated end-to-end tests, we have the command:
+Then to run the automated end-to-end tests, run the following command:

 ```
 make test-e2e